 We compromised our work/life choices to support whatever the immediate needs were at the time.
 Unfortunately, most of us have ended up suppressing our own personal dreams and aspirations for the greater good and the daily grind.
 As I am sure you know, building resilience during job uncertainties is vital to continue moving forward.

-Midlife is a time when the focus is not so much on power and success, but on realizing your mortality and fulfilling a lifelong dream.
+Midlife is when the focus is not so much on power and success but on realizing your mortality and fulfilling a lifelong dream.
 This is a time where you can shed the pressures “By now I should be married,” “I want to be rich and have a big house,” and enter into “What’s really important to me now” and “I want to love what I do for as long as I’m able.”

-You may start out by reviewing resume writing tips for freshers.
+You may start by reviewing resume writing tips for freshers.
 A fresher is a teacher with no experience.
 It will give you ideas on what to include in your career change resume.

 If you need help, connect me – Candace.
 This is my area of expertise.